 The District contributes to the Semitropic Water Storage District 401(k) Plan, a defined contribution pension plan.
 The District administers the Plan, which covers all eligible employees, and can amend the Plan or its contributions at any time.
 The Plan consists of investments in mutual funds with John Hancock, Principal Financial and Invesco.
 The District contributes an amount equal to 10% of the employees' base salary each month to the employees' pension plan.
 Employees are required to contribute 4% of base salary each month to receive District contributions, but can contribute up to the statutory IRS limits.
 To determine the base salary for the plan year, the rates applicable on January 1 are used throughout the plan year and adjusted during the year if a pay increase is given.
 An employee is eligible for participation in the retirement plan after six months of service.
 The District's contributions for each employee are 20% vested after two years of employment with vesting increasing 20% for each additional year of employment up to six years.
 The District's contributions are 100% vested after six years of employment.
-Unvested contributions and interest forfeited by employees who leave before six years of service are used to reduce the District's current-period contribution requirement.
+Unvested contributions and interest forfeited by employees who leave before six years of service are used to reduce the District's current-period contribution requirement or offset plan expenses.

-The District's payroll and contributions for the years ended December 31, 2016 and 2015 were as follows:
+The District's payroll and contributions for the years ended December 31, 2017 and 2016 were as follows:

-2016 2015
+2017 2016

-Total payroll \$ 3,436,971 \$ 3,451,245
+Total payroll \$ 3,405,840 \$ 3,436,971

-Base salary for computing contributions \$ 3,035,233 \$ 3,055,222
+Base salary for computing contributions \$ 3,140,921 \$ 3,035,233

-District contributions \$ 294,231 \$ 290,386
+District contributions \$ 312,327 \$ 294,231

-Employee contributions \$ 166,911 \$ 180,945
+Employee contributions \$ 177,895 \$ 166,911

-Independent Auditors Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards